List of summaries, consolidations and regulations

 The Condominium Property Act, 1993 governs the formation of condominiums and defines the rights and responsibilities of condominium developers, owners and boards.
-A condominium is created when titles are issued by the Land Titles Registry pursuant to an approved condominium plan.
+A condominium is created when titles are issued by the Land Registry pursuant to an approved condominium plan.
 A condominium plan may include units that are used for a variety of purposes, including:

 More than one unit type may be found on a plan.

 A condominium development consists of units with titles owned by individual unit owners.
-It also includes common property, such as roads, parking spaces, recreational facilities, elevators and lawns.
+It also includes common property, such as roads, parking spaces, recreational facilities, elevators and landscaping.
 Each owner owns a proportionate share of the common property.
 The amount of an owner's share is based on the unit factor assigned to that owner's unit on the unit factor schedule attached to the condominium plan.

 The responsibilities of the condominium developer toward prospective purchasers and condominium owners include: